designstem/projects/equilibrium2/index.md

 ---

-| 1 1 2
+| 1 1 1
+| 2 3 4
+| 5 6 7

 # Does your boat float?

 ### How much weight can you add to your object before it sinks?

+-

-1. Measure the volume of your "boat".
+<span class="bullet">1</span> Measure the volume of your "boat".
 Hint: fill it with water then pour the water into a measuring cup.
 The amount of water that was in the boat tells you its volume.

+-

-2. Calculate how many grams of water the boat can hold (1 ml of water = 1 g).
+<span class="bullet">2</span> Calculate how many grams of water the boat can hold (1 ml of water = 1 g).

+-

-3. Float the empty boat and start adding quarters one at a time.
+<span class="bullet">3</span> Float the empty boat and start adding quarters one at a time.
 Add them slowly so you don’t flip the boat over!
 What happens to the boat as you add quarters?
 How many quarters does it take to sink the boat?

+-

-4. Calculate how many grams of quarters were needed to sink the boat.
+<span class="bullet">4</span> Calculate how many grams of quarters were needed to sink the boat.
 One quarter of water has a mass of about 5.67 g.

+-

-5. Compare the total mass of water that sink the boat to the mass of water that fills the boat (see step 2).
+<span class="bullet">5</span> Compare the total mass of water that sink the boat to the mass of water that fills the boat (see step 2).
 What do you notice?

+-

 <f-next-button title="Finish your boat" />